Kiteworks: History

 The company was founded as Accellion in Singapore in 1999 and was originally focused on distributed file storage.
 The company moved to Palo Alto, California and shifted its focus on secure file transmission.
 Accellion reached a total funding of about $35 million in 2011, and it was valued at $500 million in 2014.
-The company's chief executive officer, Yorgen Edholm, credited aversion to "National Security Agency–style snooping" as a factor in their success.
+The company's chief executive officer, Yorgen Edholm, credited aversion to "National Security Agency—style snooping" as a factor in their success.

 In January 2012, Accellion raised $12.2 million in funding from Riverwood Capital to continue their expansion.

-In 2016, Accellion started to focus on security and compliance and released features which included data security, governance, and compliance.
+In 2016, Accellion started to focus on security and compliance and released features that included data security, governance, and compliance.
 They also began integrations with major cybersecurity independent software vendors (ISVs).

 In April 2020, the company received $120 million investment from Bregal Sagemount.

+In late 2020, a zero-day exploit in Accellion’s legacy File Transfer Appliance (FTA) product led to data breaches of dozens of government and private organizations.
+The vulnerabilities were confirmed only in the FTA and not in the Kiteworks platform, which has a separate codebase.
+Accellion later announced it would stop supporting its legacy FTA product starting April 30, 2021.

-In October 2020, Accellion was rebranded as Kiteworks.
+In October 2021, Accellion was rebranded as Kiteworks.

 In January 2022, Kiteworks acquired totemo, an email encryption gateway provider based in Zurich, Switzerland.
+It is integrated into the Kiteworks Private Data Networks and Kiteworks Email Protection Gateway.

+In October 2023, Kiteworks completed a SOC 2 Type II audit examination and received ISO/IEC 27001:2013, 27017:2015, and 27018:2019 certifications for its platform.

+In November 2023, it was announced that Kiteworks had acquired German ownCloud and DRACOON which it intends to use as stepping stones into the European market, and Maytech, based in Tunbridge Wells, to increase its UK market presence and secure data transfer capabilities.

+In May 2024, Kiteworks became an early signee of Cybersecurity and Infrastructure Security Agency's (CISA) Secure by Design Pledge.

+In August 2024, Kiteworks raised US$456 million from Insight Partners and Sixth Street, valuing it at over US$1 billion.

+In September 2024, Kiteworks acquired 123FormBuilder, a Romania-based company specializing in web-based data collection and form-driven content workflows.

-Kiteworks is being used by 35 million users, across over 3,800 organizations.
+As of 2024, Kiteworks is used by 100 million users across over 3,800 organizations.

+In March 2025, Kiteworks received Federal Information Processing Standard (FIPS) 140-3 validation for its cryptographic module, building upon its previous FIPS 140-2 certification.
+Additionally, its Secure Gov Cloud obtained FedRAMP High Ready status.

+In June 2025, Kiteworks acquired Zivver [nl], a Dutch company offering secure online communication.
+Following the acquisition, Dutch investigative journalism outlet Follow the Money raised concerns that sensitive government and corporate data could be exposed under U.S. jurisdiction.
+Experts noted that several members of Kiteworks’ leadership are former personnel of Israel’s Unit 8200, an elite military intelligence unit, which could present potential security vulnerabilities.